critocrito/archive-scaffold/wireguard_ansible/README.md

 Give it a few minutes and the server set up will be complete.

 Ten client configs will be created on the VPN server in the folder /root/wg_clients.
-They will also be downloaded to the **wireguard_role/profiles** folder on your local host.
+They will also be downloaded to the **run_dir** folder on your local host, which normally is located in `./tmp/<run-id>`.

 Assuming you're using the first client config, copy it to **/etc/wireguard/** and you can start using the VPN tunnel on your client.

 To bring up the VPN interface
 ```bash
 sudo wg-quick up wg0-client
 ```